lmazure/SimpleLlmTool/README.md

 # Tools

-If `--log-file <tools-dir>` is provided, it should be a directory containing Python scripts.
+If `--tools-dir <tools-dir>` is provided, it should be a directory containing Python scripts.
 Each script is a tool.

 Each script should, when called with the `--description` parameter, return the description of the tool formatted as: